orbitalsqwib/tp/docs/UserGuide.md

 Format: `help`

-### Adding a person: `add`
+### Adding a patient: `add`

-Adds a person to the CaseTrack.
+Adds a patient to the CaseTrack.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS i/INCOME [m/MEDICAL_INFO] [t/TAG]…​`

 <box type="tip" seamless>

-**Tip:** A person can have any number of tags (including 0)
+**Tip:** A patient can have any number of tags (including 0)
 </box>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 i/1200`
 * `add n/Betsy Crowe p/1234567 e/betsycrowe@example.com a/Newgate Prison i/0 m/Asthma t/criminal`

-### Listing all persons : `list`
+### Listing all patients : `list`

-Shows a list of all persons in the CaseTrack.
+Shows a list of all patients in the CaseTrack.

 Format: `list`

-### Editing a person : `edit patient`
+### Editing a patient : `edit patient`

-Edits an existing person in the CaseTrack.
+Edits an existing patient in the CaseTrack.

 Format: `edit patient <PATIENT_INDEX> [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [i/INCOME] [m/MEDICAL_INFO] [t/TAG]…​`

-* Edits the person at the specified `PATIENT_INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the patient at the specified `PATIENT_INDEX`.
+The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the patient will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the patient’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit patient 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit patient 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
-*  `edit patient 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit patient 2 n/Betsy Crower t/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.
-*  `edit patient 3 i/2500.50` Updates only the income of the 3rd person.
+*  `edit patient 3 i/2500.50` Updates only the income of the 3rd patient.
-*  `edit patient 4 m/Diabetes` Updates only the medical info of the 4th person.
+*  `edit patient 4 m/Diabetes` Updates only the medical info of the 4th patient.

 ### Locating persons: `search`